A1 House and bathing regulations

 - Users must refrain from doing anything that is contrary to good morals and the maintenance of safety, peace and order.

-- The facilities of the pool, including the rental items, must be treated with care.
-In the event of improper use or damage, the user shall be liable for any damage incurred.
-A special cleaning charge may be levied for culpable soiling that goes beyond the extent of intended use, the amount of which is determined on a case-by-case basis according to expenditure.
+- The facilities at Paracelsus-Therme, including rental items, must be treated with care.
+In the event of improper use or damage, the user is liable for any resulting damage.
+For intentional soiling that exceeds the extent of normal use, a special cleaning fee may be charged, the amount of which will be determined on a case-by-case basis according to the effort required.

 - Barefoot areas may not be entered with street shoes.
 Any aids brought along, such as wheelchairs or walking frames as well as wheeled suitcases, must be cleaned by the user or their companion before entering the barefoot area.